-- When you check this checkbox, the posts saved by using this site’s settings will be deleted using the settings for post deleting, which are available in general settings of the plugin.
+- When you check this checkbox, the posts saved by using this site’s settings will be deleted by using the settings for post deleting, which are available in general settings of the plugin.

 This column shows how many posts have been saved, deleted, and updated, as well as how many of them are in queue, waiting to be saved.
-The queue is a list of post URLs collected from the target web site using the settings under the
+The queue is a list of post URLs collected from the target web site by using the settings under the

 categorytab.
 The plugin, first, collects post URLs from the target site and stores them in the database, which is the queue.
-After that, it saves these URLs using scheduled events which are triggered by WP-Cron.
+After that, it saves these URLs by using scheduled events which are triggered by WP-Cron.

 URL count shown as

 otherindicates the URLs that are not categorized as saved, deleted, updated or in queue.
 These URLs are probably problematic URLs that cannot be saved due to, for example, being a duplicate post.
 Another possibility is that their status could not be updated due to a server error.
-This number is found using the following formula:\[Total - (Queue + Saved + Deleted) = Other\]
+This number is found by using the following formula:\[Total - (Queue + Saved + Deleted) = Other\]

 updatedposts are also